confluentinc/tutorials/joining-stream-stream/kstreams/README.md

 Suppose you have a stream of movies that have been released and a stream of ratings from moviegoers about how entertaining they are.
 In this tutorial, we'll write a program that joins each rating with content about the movie.

-First you'll create a `KStream` for the recently released movies
+First you'll create a `KStream` for the recently released movies:
 ```java
  KStream<Long, Movie> movieStream = builder.stream(MOVIE_INPUT_TOPIC,
                 Consumed.with(Serdes.Long(), movieSerde))
         .peek((key, value) -> LOG.info("Incoming movies key[{}] value[{}]", key, value));
 ```
 Here you've started with a `KStream` with a `peek` statement to view the incoming records.
-Here we are assuming the underlying topic is keyed with the movie id.
+We assume that the underlying topic is keyed on the movie ID.

 Then you'll create your `KStream` of ratings:
 ```java